Treatment of Hearing loss

 Implantable devices.
 These devices are designed to mitigate hearing loss.
 They are either partially or fully implanted by means of a surgical intervention.

-• Bone conduction implant.
+• Bone or oseeointegrated conduction implants.
 These implants are anchored to the parietal bone.
 They are equipped with a sound processor that converts sound into vibrations before transmitting them through the skull and directly to the inner ear.

 Drug therapy